mendez-luisjose/mendez-luisjose/README.md

   Hello!
 My name is Luis Jose, I am currently pursuing a Degree in Systems Engineering, with Specialization in Machine Learning, Deep Learning and Computer Vision.

-- 🧠 Specialized in **Machine Learning and Deep Learning Projects** with Python 🐍
+- 🧠 Specialized in **Machine Learning, Deep Learning and Computer Vision** with Python 🐍

 - 🤖 All of my Projects are available at: [https://github.com/mendez-luisjose](https://github.com/mendez-luisjose)